SAslan8006/PatikaDersleri/İngilizceA1/oznenesnezamirleri.md

 We trust him a lot(Biz ona cok güveniyoruz.).
 She lives in a small town.
 Her friends sometimes visit her.(onun arkadaşları bazen onu ziyaret eder)
+It is hot and sunny today.
+I don't like it at all.(onu hiç sevmiyorum.)
+We are happy together.(biz birlikte mutluyuz.)
+Some people(bazı insanlar) don't like us(bizi).
+They are(onlar) looking for(arıyorlar anahtaları) the keys.